The Oppermanns

 The Oppermanns (Die Geschwister Oppermann) is a 1933 novel by Lion Feuchtwanger.
 It is the second novel in his Wartesaal ("The Waiting Room") trilogy, which tells about the rise of Nazism in Germany; the first part of the trilogy is Success (1930) and the last is Exil (1940).
-In the same year when the novel was written, in 1933, the Nazis fully came into power, and the author published the novel already in exile.
+In the same year when the novel was written, in 1933, the Nazis fully came into power, and the author published the novel while already in exile.

 Background

 The novel was written while the Nazis were coming into power in the Weimar Republic; it was completed in 1933, the same year Adolf Hitler became chancellor.

-Feuchtwanger, a German Jew who was already well known for his criticism of NSDAP, that year was stripped of his citizenship, his property in Berlin was seized, his works were included in the lists of "Un-German" literature that was burned in May, and he was forever banned from publishing in the newly established Third Reich.
+Feuchtwanger, a German Jew who was already well known for his criticism of the NSDAP, that year was stripped of his citizenship, his property in Berlin was seized, his works were included in the lists of "Un-German" literature that was burned in May, and he was forever banned from publishing in the newly established Third Reich.
 The Oppermanns was first printed by the Dutch Querido Verlag, when the author was already in exile in France.
 Feuchtwanger was writing about the events he was experiencing and only lightly fictionalizing them.

 In the first edition, the surname was changed from Oppermann to Oppenheim, and the title was changed to Die Geschwister Oppenheim; the surname was corrected in later editions and translations.
 According to Maik Grote, this happened because when the novel was about to be printed, Feuchtwanger's brother received a threatening letter, in which a professor whose name was also Oppermann, also an SA leader, wrote that there had never been a Jewish family with that surname, and that he could prove that by his genealogy which goes back to the 13th century.
 Feuchtwanger informed Querido about the letter and asked to change the surname.

 The book was based on research that Feuchtwanger wrote for a screenplay, on which he was working with the British screenwriter Sidney Gilliat.
 Although the project was commissioned by the Prime Minister Ramsay MacDonald, it was never completed as MacDonald and his government decided upon a course of appeasement of Nazism and Fascism after Hitler's seizure of power.
 Feuchtwanger began reworking the screenplay in April 1933 and had the novel finished by October.